WrestleMania XIV: Aftermath

 The result of the main event heralded a changing of the guard in the World Wrestling Federation.
 Shawn Michaels, who had been a major superstar in the WWF for many years, having won his first WWF Championship at WrestleMania two years previously, took a four-year hiatus from wrestling due to a severe back injury sustained during the casket match against The Undertaker at the Royal Rumble.
 During his retirement, Michaels made several ostensible one-off appearances as a guest commentator during episodes of Raw Is War in the summer of 1998, and eventually replacing Sgt.
 Slaughter as the WWF commissioner at the end of the year, holding onto the position for a year and a half.
 After what was supposed to be a one-time match four years later at SummerSlam, Michaels and the now renamed World Wrestling Entertainment realized that his injuries had healed, and he made a full-time return to wrestling, eventually retiring permanently in 2010 at WrestleMania XXVI, 12 years after this event.

-With Stone Cold Steve Austin as the new WWF Champion, the "Attitude Era" was fully ushered in.
+With "Stone Cold" Steve Austin as the new WWF Champion, the "Attitude Era" was fully ushered in.
 The company's iconic scratch logo had started to replace the "New Generation" logo and began to appear on ring aprons and promotional material during and after this event.
-The next night on Raw Is War after WrestleMania, the old WWF "winged eagle" world championship belt was retired, and a new belt design with a larger eagle and blue globe (dubbed as the "big eagle" title) debuted, eventually being retired in 2002.
+The next night on Raw Is War after WrestleMania, the old WWF "winged eagle" world championship belt was retired, and a new belt design with a larger eagle and blue globe (dubbed as the "attitude globe" title) debuted, eventually being retired in 2002.
 The Attitude Era saw Austin's feud with Vince McMahon escalate and two weeks later, Raw Is War defeated World Championship Wrestling's Monday Nitro in the ratings war for the first time in eighty-four weeks.

 Shawn Michaels' loss was criticized by Triple H the following night on Raw Is War, with Triple H blaming Michaels for "dropping the ball" and overlooking Tyson's potential double-cross.
 Helmsley delivered a promo essentially kicking Michaels out of the group, saying that he would now lead D-Generation X and turn it into an army, saying "the first thing you do is look to your blood.
 You look to your buddies.
 You look to your friends.
 You look...to the Kliq", before introducing a returning Sean Waltman, now under the "X-Pac" persona, who had re-signed with the company after being fired from World Championship Wrestling (WCW).
 Later in the evening, it was revealed that Road Dogg and Billy Gunn were also part of the DX Army.